david-mateos/PlaylistTracking/README.md

 # PlaylistTracking (In Progress)
 Track Spotify Playlists by scheduling scripts that save tracks and positions to a file.
-Find key songs and artists that stand out in the noise by looking at appearances and position changes in R.
+Find key songs and artists that stand out in the noise by looking at appearances and position changes over time in R.

 Contents:
 1. Initialize File (.py)